xsdk-project/installxSDK/README.md

 ##Useful Options

-    --download-mpich  Useful if you do not have an MPI installed on your machine
+    --download-mpich  Useful if you do not have an MPI installed on your machine.

-    --with-blaslapack-dir="directory to locate BLAS and LAPACK"   Usually you should not need this
+    --with-blaslapack-dir="directory to locate BLAS and LAPACK"   Usually you should not need this.

-    --with-git=0 Do not use git to download any of the packages, use the tarballs instead
+    --with-git=0 Do not use git to download any of the packages, use the tarballs instead.

-    --disable-debug  Build optimized version of libraries (debug is the default)
+    --disable-debug  Build optimized version of libraries (debug is the default).

-    --with-boost-dir="directory where boost is installed"  Boost takes forever to install so this is a good option to use if you have boost installed already
+    --with-boost-dir="directory where boost is installed"  Boost takes forever to install so this is a good option to use if you have boost installed already.

-    --with-trilinos=0   Intall xSDK except for Trilinos (Boost is also not installed since it is only needed by Trilinos)
+    --with-trilinos=0   Intall xSDK except for Trilinos (Boost is also not installed since it is needd only by Trilinos).

     --download-xxx=/directoryname Add your own package to be automatically downloaded and
     installed. /directoryname/xxx.py should contain a subclass of config.package.GNUPackage,